Frequently Asked Questions

 No, students must have completed high school with either a certificate of completion, occupational diploma, or traditional high school diploma.

-Estimated Costs Per Semester:
+Estimated Costs Per Semester for ACCESS Program Students

-- ACCESS Program Fees= $10,100
+- ACCESS Program Fees = $10,100

-- Housing = $4,466-$4,865
+- Housing = $4,466 - $4,865

 - University Courses (min. of 3 hours/semester) = $419/credit hour